Archfx/duo-de/README.md

 > Note: In case your device does not react to tent or ramp mode (landscaped phone mode) by default, you have to enable it from the `Home settings`.
 When you are in Phone mode, click and hold on the desktop, click `Home settings` on the popup menu, and enable the `Allow home screen rotation` feature.
 This will enable the launcher to serve the Tent mode and Ramp modes.

 ### Floating Windows
 Floating windowed mode can be enabled/disabled for tablet mode and phone mode separately.
-To do that, hold the desktop, click `Home settings`, and find the settings `Tablet Mode Floating Windows` and `Phone Mode Floating Windows`.
+To do that, click and hold the desktop, click `Home settings`, and find the settings `Tablet Mode Floating Windows` and `Phone Mode Floating Windows`.

 ### Split Windows
 You can still launch apps in split window mode (similar to the Stock 12L) using two methods,

-1. Click and hold the application icon, and click the option `split` from the popup menu
+1. Click and hold the application icon, and click the option `Split Screen` from the popup menu
-2. Launch the apps first, and use the gesture (or recent apps button on the navigation bar) to access the recent apps window and click `split`.
+2. Launch the apps first, and use the gesture (or recent apps button on the navigation bar) to access the recent apps window and click `Split`.

 Both options will prompt you to open the second application to share the screen.

 ## Benchmarks

 These results are just for reference (for people who enjoy numbers) to compare the CPU and GPU performance of this ROM (latest build) with other operating system options.
-The best case numbers of each operating system are included in the graphs.
+The best-case numbers of each operating system are included in the graphs.

 <div style="text-align: center;">